 Retail

-- About 75% of Internet users in the U.S. alone used it for online shopping due to the personalized and accessible experience.
+• About 75% of Internet users in the U.S. alone use it for online shopping due to the personalized and accessible experience.
 (Mordor Intelligence)

 Healthcare

-- IBM survey found that healthcare organizations incur higher costs associated with data breaches, three times over other industries.
+• IBM survey found that healthcare organizations incur higher costs associated with data breaches three times more than other industries.
 These entail appropriate data security measures.
 (Future Market Insights)

-- Despite overall growth rates falling in the wake of COVID-19, financial services and infrastructure are among the sectors to maintain double-digit growth rates, in part due to digital transformation.
+• Despite overall growth rates falling in the wake of COVID-19, financial services and infrastructure are among the sectors that maintain double-digit growth rates, in part due to digital transformation.
 (Probe Group)

-- Forbes reports Cornerstone Advisors' data that 75% of traditional banks and credit unions have initiated a digital transformation procedure within the organization, and another 15% are developing their strategy by 2022.
+• Forbes reports that Cornerstone Advisors' data shows that 75% of traditional banks and credit unions have initiated a digital transformation procedure within the organization, and another 15% are developing their strategy by 2022.
 (Forbes)

 HR